vstarr-tkh/tech-university-api/README.md

 Description: Application Programming Interface (API) for Tech University

 Tech University is a full-stack web application where students can sign up for courses.
-There is an API component that interacts with a SQL database and handles authentications and authorizations.
-There is also a UI component.
+There is an Application Programming Interface (API) component that interacts with a SQL database and handles authentications and authorizations.
+There is also a User Interface (UI) component.
 You can check out the UI component via this [link](https://github.com/vstarr-tkh/tech-university-ui).
 Session cookies are used to authenticate users.
 JSON is the data format used for transferring data between the UI and the API.
 The end points for the API are:

 - /users/{userId}
     - End point for fetching user profile images